WHAT WE DO

-The University's research program covers a range of clinical and other topics important to both the military and public health.
-Infectious diseases, trauma medicine, health maintenance, and cancer are areas of particular strength.
-Researchers are also making important new efforts in state-of-the-art fields that cut across disciplines, such as genomics, proteomics, and drug-delivery mechanisms.
+The University's research program covers a range of disciplines important to both the military and public health.
+Infectious diseases, trauma medicine, health maintenance, and cancer research are areas of particular strength.
+Researchers at USU make groundbreaking efforts in state-of-the-art and multidisciplinary fields, such as genomics, proteomics, and drug-delivery mechanisms.

 We sponsor Research Days, clinical and technological seminar series, grantsmanship training, and professional development workshops.
 The annual Research Days is a culmination of the year-long efforts in advancing the USU research mission and celebrates the ongoing endeavors to advance the health and wellbeing of service-members and their families.